o-biotech/public-web-docs/docs/getting-started/cloud.md

 # Connect to Cloud

-The first section of the OpenBiotech getting started workflow involves connecting to and provisioning the cloud.
-OpenBiotech leverages Microsoft Azure for this.
-By curating the most advanced cloud services and deploying resources into an Azure subscription, OpenBiotech ensures that you’re not locked into a limited cloud setup but can scale and extend your cloud ecosystem without constraint.
+The first section of the OpenEnsemble getting started workflow involves connecting to and provisioning the cloud.
+OpenEnsemble leverages Microsoft Azure for this.
+By curating the most advanced cloud services and deploying resources into an Azure subscription, OpenEnsemble ensures that you’re not locked into a limited cloud setup but can scale and extend your cloud ecosystem without constraint.

 ![Biotech Getting Started](https://www.fathym.com/img/screenshots/biotech_getting_started.png)